Tap the text to show or hide reading controls.

 “My friends.
 They’ll be staying here a while.”“Heh heh.
 We’re in your care.”

-Shin Junseok ran his eyes over the [the Scraps] team, his face going bright red.
+Shin Junseok ran his eyes over [the Scraps] team, and then his face went bright red.

 “This is a workshop!
 Not a boarding house!!!”

-He bellowed loud enough to send the veins standing out on his neck.
+He bellowed loud enough to make the veins stand out on his neck.

 “You’ve got rooms to spare, don’t you.”“No. That much is true, but—”“They won’t get in the way of the work.
 They’ll only be sleeping here.”“Then why have your fri— no. Why have your acquaintances come to Paju?
 Sightseeing in the borderlands, are they?”“Oh.
 Bingo.
 Are alchemists all this sharp?”